Choosing the right SDK for your mobile app

 “SDK” is an incredibly general term—first, let’s talk about what mParticle does and doesn’t do. mParticle is not a shiny UI widget.
 It’s not a magical unicorn ORM on top of SQLite.
 The mParticle platform focuses on device metrics, attribution, event, and eCommerce data.
 We’ve created an internal language, or “schema”, that allows app makers to know and describe everything that their users do either implicitly (eg. install the app), or explicitly (eg. purchase something) in their mobile app or site.
 We’ve surfaced this schema in the form of our mobile SDKs and a server API – you can send it to the mParticle platform any way you’d like.

 Plenty of SDKs collect similar data, but what makes mParticle unique is what we enable you to do with all of this data, and how initially collecting it into a single platform (as opposed to multiple platforms) changes the game.
-Stick the mParticle SDK in your app, or send data to us server-to-server, and then flip on any of our Audience Platform, and send that audience to an audience integration.
+Stick the mParticle SDK in your app, or send data to us server-to-server, and then flip on any of our 100+ partner integrations via our web console.
+Even more powerful, dynamically describe a cohort of users based on that data in our Audience Platform, and send that audience to an audience integration.
 Put simply, we integrate with all of these services so you don’t have to.

 Server-side is the best side